Hill County, Texas

 Hill County is a county in the U.S. state of Texas.
 As of the 2020 census, its population was 35,874.
 Its county seat is Hillsboro.
 The county is named for George Washington Hill, secretary of war and secretary of the navy under the Republic of Texas.
-Hill County is part of Central Texas, though not included in Texas Hill Country.
+Hill County is part of Central Texas, though not included in the Texas Hill Country.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 986 sqmi, of which 959 sqmi are land and 27 sqmi (2.7%) are covered by water.